JakeRoggenbuck/pogscript/README.md

 * `d` for divide
 * `p` for push

-for each operator the formate is consistent
+For each operator the formate is consistent
 `>a{0{1`
 <br>
 This adds memory location 0 and 1